Kmeakin/walrus-report/src/30-implementation.md

 generator will produce hundreds of such shift-reduce conflicts, and the resulting fixed grammar will be contorted beyond recognition.

-LR parser generators were my first attempt at writing a parser for Walrus (in particular, using the LALRPOP parser generator ^[See https://github.com/lalrpop/lalrpop]), however I quickly became frustrated by the need to contort my grammar to meet the expectations of the parser generator, and so moved onto the next attempt:
+LR parser generators were used for the first attempt at writing a parser for Walrus however the need to contort the grammar to meet the needs of the parser generator was frustrating and thus a different solution needed to be found.

 #### Handwritten recursive descent {#sec:impl:parser:recursive-descent}
 A handwritten recursive descent parser is simply a series of functions